 - The period of development from birth to age 12 is when most of your child’s intelligence and social characteristics are formed.

-- This is also when your child is most receptive, curious, and excited about exploring the world around him or her.
+- This is also when your child is most receptive, curious, and excited about exploring the world around them.

 - A Montessori classroom nurtures that excitement and curiosity by offering a variety of materials to stimulate and intrigue your child.

-- The Cobb School, Montessori teacher is trained to recognize when a child is ready to learn a new skill, and to foster his or her natural instincts and abilities.
+- Cobb School Montessori teachers are trained to recognize when a child is ready to learn a new skill, and to foster their natural instincts and abilities.

-- Your child is valued as an independent thinker and encouraged to make choices on his or her own.
+- Your child is valued as an independent thinker and encouraged to make choices on their own.